knoxa/knoxa.github.io/text/names/index.md

 is the Soundex code for both "alexieff" and "alexeiev".
 If I trust Soundex, there is no new information in nodes 1 and 2, so I can assume they're the same person.

-Nodes 1, 2 and 3 above are identical concept nodes 3, 5 and 6 in the first lattice for this example.
+Nodes 1, 2 and 3 above are identical to concept nodes 3, 5 and 6 in the first lattice for this example.
 I could join "General Alexeieff" and "General Alexeiev" there too.
 In addition, the meet of "Alexandra Feodorovna" and "Prince Alexander" at node 2 does not let me assume that that these two concepts are the same because concept node 0 is uniquely associated with objects "feodorovna" and "F361" (Soundex).